Author: NullbyteDate: 2025-07-12

 DACL: WRITE

-do grupo e assim obter controle total dos objetos do
+controle do grupo e assim obter controle total dos

 ┌──(root㉿kali)-[~/windows/ctf/fluffy/CVE-2025-24071-msfvenom]